MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-quoting.md

 and escapes characters.
 If you support scripts used in different shells, understanding quoting differences saves you valuable development hours.

-To avoid unanticipated results with parameters containing single or double quotes, or escape characters, here are a few suggestions:
+To avoid unanticipated results with parameter values containing single or double quotes, or escape characters, here are a few suggestions:

-## White spaces
+## White spaces and quotation marks

 * If you provide a parameter value that contains white space, wrap the value in quotation marks.